MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 # Tutorial: Lateral movement playbook

 The lateral movement playbook is third in the four part tutorial series for Azure ATP security alerts.
-The purpose of the **Azure ATP Security Alert Playbook Suite** is to illustrate **Azure ATP**'s capabilities in identifying and detecting suspicious activities and potential attacks against your network.
+The purpose of the Azure ATP security alert lab is to illustrate **Azure ATP**'s capabilities in identifying and detecting suspicious activities and potential attacks against your network.
 The playbook explains how to test against some of Azure ATP's *discrete* detections.
 The playbook focuses on Azure ATP’s *signature*-based capabilities and does not include advanced machine-learning, user or entity based behavioral detections (these require a learning period with real network traffic for up to 30 days).
 For more information about each tutorial in this series, see the [ATP security alert lab overview](atp-playbook-lab-overview.md).

-This **Lateral Movement Playbook** explains the process of using real-world, publicly available hacking and attack tools against the lateral movement path threat detections and security alerts services of Azure ATP.
+This playbook explains the process of using real-world, publicly available hacking and attack tools against the lateral movement path threat detections and security alerts services of Azure ATP.

 In this tutorial you will:
 > [!div class="checklist"]